viet34tqc/notebook/react-typescript.md

 ## Event

-Let's say I want to use the `onChange` method of input and take it as a prop
+You can use DOM event handler types or `ComponentProps` Let's say I want to use the `onChange` method of input and take it as a prop

 ```typescript
 const TextField = ({handleChange}: InputProps) => {
 	const [count, setCount] = useState<number | null>(null);